The Open Learning Community's journey since our inception in 2012 has been introspective; it’s been about spiritual and psychological person growth.

-It thus feels right that we of the 104 Open Learning Community shift our focus to become more out-trospective and play our part in these changing times.
-The questions that arise are: How can we help?
-Help to do what? - To facilitate change.
-That’s a big one!
+It thus feels right that we shift our focus to become more out-trospective and play our part in these changing times.
+The question that arise is: Can we help to facilitate change.

 Exercise: I know that many of you like the idea of adventure and of being HELPERS, but let’s consider some other words.
 Please try on for size: HERO… HEROINE… INFLUENCER… LEADER… CHANGE AGENT… WOUNDED HEALER… Which title suits you best?